-The Elizabeth Moore International Center for Coral Reef Research & Restoration is 19,000 square feet of research, education, offices and dormitories, on almost an acre of Lower Florida Keys canal-side property.
-More than three hundred feet of dock space and 120 feet of mangrove fringed shoreline provide space for resident and visiting research support vessels.
-IC2R3 provides a base of operations for Mote's on-going research and education programs in the Florida Keys, but is also open to any research or education group.
+Mote’s Elizabeth Moore International Center for Coral Reef Research & Restoration (IC2R3) is 19,000 square feet of research, education, offices and dormitories, on almost an acre of Lower Florida Keys canal-side property.
+More than 300 feet of dock space and 120 feet of mangrove-fringed shoreline provide space for resident and visiting research support vessels.
+IC2R3 provides a base of operations for Mote's ongoing research and education programs in the Florida Keys, and it is also open to visiting research or education group.